One In 59 U.S. Children Suffers From Autism, Shows New CDC Report

 — Autism Speaks (@autismspeaks) April 26, 2018

-In addition, the CDC report revealed that, even though 85 percent of children identified with ASD had notes in their health records expressing concern about their development, only 42 percent of them received a developmental evaluation by the age of three.
+In addition, the CDC report revealed that even though 85 percent of children identified with ASD had notes in their health records expressing concern about their development, only 42 percent of them received a developmental evaluation by the age of three.

 ASD is a developmental disability characterized by problems with communication and social interaction, accompanied by repetitive behavior patterns.
 According to the latest survey, boys are four times more likely to be identified with autism ASD than girls.